Suspect charged with five murders in shotgun attack on Maryland newsroom

 Ramos tweeted at the time that he had set up a Twitter account to defend himself, and wrote in his biographical notes that he was suing people in Anne Arundel County and “making corpses of corrupt careers and corporate entities.”

-According to a WBAL-TV reporter who said she spoke with the woman, Ramos had harassed and became “fixated” with her for no apparent reason, causing her to move three times, change her name, and sleep with a gun.
+According to a WBAL-TV reporter who said she spoke with the woman who was harassed, Ramos became “fixated” with her for no apparent reason, causing her to move three times, change her name, and sleep with a gun.

 Phil Davis, a Capital Gazette crime reporter, recounted how he was hiding under his desk along with other newspaper employees when the shooter stopped firing, the Capital Gazette reported on its website.